-On September 15, 2014, a former Personal Banker at one of the Bank's in-store branches filed a Class Action Complaint against the Bank in Butte County Superior Court, alleging causes of action related to the observance of meal periods.
-Plaintiff seeks to represent a class of "current and former hourly-paid or non-exempt 'personal bankers', or employees with the same or similar job duties, employed by Defendants within the State of California during the preceding four years."
-The Bank filed an Answer to the Complaint on November 6, 2014, denies the charges, and the Bank intends to vigorously defend the lawsuit against class certification and liability.
+On September 15, 2014, a former Personal Banker at one of the Bank's in-store branches filed a Class Action Complaint against the Bank in Butte County Superior Court, alleging causes of action related to the observance of meal and rest periods and seeking to represent a class of current and former hourly-paid or non-exempt personal bankers, or employees with the same or similar job duties, employed by Defendants within the State of California during the preceding four years.
+On or about June 25, 2015, Plaintiff filed an Amended Complaint expanding the class definition to all current and formerly hourly-paid or non-exempt branch employees employed by Defendant's within the State of California at any time during the period from September 15, 2010 to final judgment.
+The Bank has responded to the First Amended Complaint, denying the charges, and the parties have engaged in written discovery.
+The parties are in the process of scheduling the matter for mediation in the June - July, 2016 time period.

 On January 20, 2015, a current Personal Banker at one of the Bank's in-store branches filed a First Amended Complaint against Tri Counties Bank and TriCo Bancshares, dba Tri Counties Bank, in Sacramento County Superior Court, alleging causes of action related to wage statement violations.
-Plaintiff seeks to represent a class of current and former exempt and non-exempt employees who worked for the Bank "during the time period beginning October 18, 2013 through the date of the filing of this action".
-The Company and the Bank have not yet responded to the First Amended Complaint, deny the charges, and intend to vigorously defend the lawsuit against class certification and liability.
+Plaintiff seeks to represent a class of current and former exempt and non-exempt employees who worked for the Bank during the time period beginning October 18, 2013 through the date of the filing of this action.
+The Company and the Bank have responded to the First Amended Complaint, deny the charges, and has engaged in written discovery with Plaintiff.
+The parties intend to mediate this matter in a joint mediation with the above matter this summer.